BxCppDev/bxjsontools/README.md

 The ``bxjsontools`` library (or ``BxJsontools``)  consists in a set of C++ classes and utilities for JSON based serialization.
-It aims to be integrated  as a  module of  the  Bayeux C++  library (the  foundation library of the SuperNEMO experiment's software) as soon as Bayeux will natively support the C++11 standard (spring 2016).
+It aims to be integrated  as a  module of  the  Bayeux C++  library (the  foundation library of  the SuperNEMO  physics experiment's  software).

-JSON  serialization  will  be  used   by  the  Vire  C++  library  for communication between C++ and Java based Control and Monitoring System (CMS) servers for the SuperNEMO experiment.
+JSON  serialization  will  be  used   by  the  Vire  C++  library  for communication between C++ implemented  service, Java based Control and Monitoring  System  (CMS)  servers  and  external  services  (RabbitMQ server) for the SuperNEMO experiment.

 ## Dependencies and inspiration